voicegain/platform/PRIVACY.md

 # CALIFORNIA PRIVACY RIGHTS

+If you are a California resident, you have rights under the California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA).
+These include:
+- The right to know the categories and specific pieces of personal information we collect, use, disclose, and share.
+- The right to request deletion of personal information, subject to exceptions.
+- The right to correct inaccurate personal information.
+- The right to opt out of the sale or sharing of personal information.
+- The right to limit the use and disclosure of sensitive personal information.
+- The right not to be discriminated against for exercising these rights.

+To exercise these rights, please contact us at [support@voicegain.ai](mailto:support@voicegain.ai).
+We will verify your identity before processing your request, and you may designate an authorized agent to submit a request on your behalf.

-California Civil Code Section 1798.83, also known as the &quot;Shine The Light&quot; law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
-If you are a California resident and would like to make such a request, please submit your request in writing to us using the contact information provided below.
+In addition, California Civil Code Section 1798.83 (“Shine the Light”) permits our users who are California residents to request information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes in the previous calendar year.

-If you are under 18 years of age, reside in California, and have a registered account with the Site or our application, you have the right to request removal of unwanted data that you publicly post on the Site or our application.
-To request removal of such data, please contact us using the contact information provided below, and include the email address associated with your account and a statement that you reside in California.
-We will make sure the data is not publicly displayed on the Site or our application, but please be aware that the data may not be completely or comprehensively removed from our systems.
+If you are under 18 years of age, reside in California, and have a registered account with the Site or our application, you may also request removal of data you publicly post by contacting us as described above.

+---

-# YOUR EU RIGHTS AND CHOICES:
+# YOUR EU RIGHTS AND CHOICES

-We offer the options described below for exercising rights and choices under applicable law, which are subject to important limits or exceptions under applicable law.
+If you are located in the European Economic Area, the UK, or another jurisdiction with similar laws, you may have the following rights under the General Data Protection Regulation (GDPR) or equivalent laws:
+- Right of access to your personal data.
+- Right to rectification of inaccurate or incomplete personal data.
+- Right to erasure ("right to be forgotten").
+- Right to restrict processing of your personal data.
+- Right to data portability (receive a copy in structured, commonly used, machine-readable format).
+- Right to object to processing, including processing for direct marketing.
+- Right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before withdrawal.

-For Audio Derived Personal Data: To exercise rights or choices with respect to Audio Derived Personal Data, please make your request directly to our customer for whom we process the personal data.
+**Audio Derived Personal Data:** If you wish to exercise rights over Audio Derived Personal Data, please direct your request to our customer (the data controller).

-For Your Information:
-To keep your personal data accurate, current, and complete, please contact us as specified below.
-We will take reasonable steps to update or correct personal data in our possession that you have previously submitted via this Site or Services.
-The law of your jurisdiction (for example, within the European Economic Area) may give you additional rights to request access to and rectification or erasure of certain of your personal data we hold.
-In some cases, you may be entitled to receive a copy of the personal data you provided to us in portable form or to request that we transmit it to a third party.
-The law may also give you the right to request restrictions on the processing of your personal data, to object to processing of your personal data, or to withdraw consent for the processing of your personal data (which will not affect the legality of any processing that happened before your request takes effect).
-You may contact us as described below to make these requests.
-For example, residents of the European Economic Area and certain other jurisdictions may have a right to opt out of our processing of Your Information for direct marketing purposes.
-You can exercise this right by contacting us as described below.
-Our marketing emails and certain other communications include unsubscribe instructions, which you can use to limit or stop the relevant communications.
-Opt-out processes may take some time to complete, consistent with applicable law.
-Certain communications (such as certain billing-related communications or emergency service messages) are not subject to opt-out.

-You may contact us with any concern or complaint regarding our privacy practices, and you also may lodge a complaint with the relevant governmental authority.
+You may also lodge a complaint with your local Data Protection Authority if you believe our processing of your personal data violates applicable law.

-See [Data Processing Addendum](https://github.com/voicegain/platform/blob/master/DATA-PROCESSING-ADDENDUM.md) for details how we may process your data.
+See our [Data Processing Addendum](https://github.com/voicegain/platform/blob/master/DATA-PROCESSING-ADDENDUM.md) for more details about how we process data.

+---

 # CONTACT US

 If you have questions or comments about this Privacy Policy, please contact us at:

 Voicegain (Resolvity, Inc.)
 1333 Corporate Dr, Suite 211
 Irving, TX 75038
 972-518-0863
 [support@voicegain.ai](mailto:support@voicegain.ai)

-At the email above you can also contact Voicegain regaring any inquiries, complaints, and disputes.
+At the email above you can also contact Voicegain regarding any inquiries, complaints, and disputes.

 If you already have an account with Voicegain, you can contact us via the Voicegain Apps, e.g., Developer Web Console at [https://console.voicegain.ai](https://console.voicegain.ai)

-Last reviewed September 26th, 2023
+Last reviewed September 29th, 2025